© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

 Their name originates from their iridescent colours that are similar to coloured bottles.

-Adult sand flies can be seen from April to September.
+Adult sand flies can be a real biting nuisance.
 They live on sandy riverbanks with an open habitat free of shading trees.

 Females prefer to lay their eggs in damp soil or in the water.